jimniels/blog/src/client/posts/2016-07-11-paul-rand-on-logos.md

 ---
-title: Paul Rand on Logos
 tags: thoughts
 ---

+# Paul Rand on Logos

 It seems like every six months or so, some company does a logo redesign and then it seemingly becomes the talk of the entire online community.
 Headlines start rolling in which look something like: